 Her garments are on display at the Museum of New Zealand, Te Papa Tongarewa, and have been worn at previous Academy Award ceremonies by Oscar nominee Keisha Castle-Hughes and Oscar winner Richard Taylor (Weta Workshop).

 Liz was diagnosed with breast cancer in 2003 and has been an outspoken advocate of improved access to new treatments.

-Stacey’s mother Sue always encouraged her to take the chance to raise awareness about breast cancer, right until she passed away at age 45, in 2002.Sue remains Stacey’s inspiration both as an advocate, and in her most treasured roles, as a mother to three young (and full on!) children, and wife to Scotty.
+Stacey’s mother Sue always encouraged her to take the chance to raise awareness about breast cancer, right until she passed away at age 45, in 2002.Sue remains Stacey’s inspiration both as an advocate, and in her most treasured roles, as a mother to three children, and wife to Scotty.

-She is committed to encouraging and inspiring women to take responsibility for their breast health by choosing to be proactive while they are healthy and well.
-To promote the vital importance of checking your breasts and getting regular mammograms.
-To have the peace of mind that comes from knowing in your heart that you are doing everything in your power to keep yourself healthy.
-That your personal vigilance will ensure that anything discovered will be dealt with in its earliest stages – which is our best possible weapon against breast cancer.
+Now, with a family history of breast cancer, Jaq is even more vigilant with her own health and is committed to encouraging and inspiring women to take responsibility for their own breast health by choosing to be proactive while they are healthy and well.
+To promote the vital importance of checking your breasts every month and getting regular mammograms.
+To have the peace of mind from knowing in your heart that you are doing everything in your power to keep yourself healthy.
+That your personal vigilance will ensure that anything discovered will be dealt with in its earliest stages - which is our best possible weapon against breast cancer.